 I had no shame; I employed the help of my cousins and we went store to store asking around for the recipe.
 After a while we lost track of whom we had already asked and ended up asking some people multiple times – they weren’t too happy about this.
 Eventually we found a kind old man who sold buttons and fabrics, and with my broken Arabic I initiated a conversation with him.
 I think he felt sorry for me more than anything else and gave me a very basic idea of how the drink is made.
 I, of course, thanked him for all his help and my cousins were simply relieved they weren’t on recipe duty anymore.

 As soon as I got back to school, this was one of the stories I shared with the dean from Cornell that funded my dream research project.
-She thought it was odd that I had such a fascination with something that already existed in the States and was readily available at all major supermarkets.
-She prefaced the comment with her opinion that the almond milk found in the organic section of the grocery store doesn’t taste well, but being the curious foodie that I am, I gave it a try.
-Not only was she right, but “doesn’t taste well” was a complete and utter understatement.
-The almond milk I had from the store tasted like someone had soaked cardboard in water for months, processed it and finished it off with a couple drops of the foulest-tasting almond extract known to man.
-My description may also be an understatement, but I hope it gets the message across.
+She thought it was odd that I had such a fascination with something that already existed in the States and was readily available at all major supermarkets: almond milk.
+I was intrigued, but skeptical.
+I never had it before.
+My suspicion turned out to be well-placed because the almond milk I had from the grocery store tasted like someone had soaked cardboard in water for months, processed it and finished it off with a couple drops of almond extract that tasted more synthetic than it did of almonds.

 After soaking and blanching the almonds, the peels slip right off.
 I actually found it therapeutic, which is why I decided to add this picture.
 Does anyone else find other cooking processes therapeutic or is it just me?
 Anyway, I digress.
 Once you get the peels off, process everything in the blender until you get a smooth consistency (depending on the power of your blender, this may take 5-10 minutes).